Post

 Shutdown the image

-Once you have made your initial changes, stop the container.
+Once you have made your initial changes, stop the distribution.

 1